Nanjing Attractions - Things to Do

 Purple Mountain Observatory

 The Purple Mountain (Zijin Shan or literally Purple-God Mountain) Area covers half of the attractions in this city's suburbs.
 It dominates the northeastern skyline of the city.
-Some of the famous attractions found in this area include the father of China's great revolution Dr. Sun Yat-sen's Mausoleum, Xiaoling Mausoleum of the first Ming emperor, Zhu Yuanzhang, and the temple of antiquity.
+Some of the famous places of interest found in this area include the father of China's great revolution Dr. Sun Yat-sen's Mausoleum, Xiaoling Mausoleum of the first Ming emperor, Zhu Yuanzhang, and the temple of antiquity.

 To the east of Dr. Sun Yat-sen's Mausoleum is the well-known Linggu Temple.
 Built about 1,500 years ago, Linggu Temple surrounded by aged but still flourishing trees is claimed to be the best Buddhist temple in the world.
-Also, Purple Mountain Observatory and the planetarium on the mountainside are famous attractions for science gurus.
+Also, Purple Mountain Observatory and the planetarium on the mountainside are famous tourist attractions for science gurus.
 Another place of interest in this area is the so-called Plum Garden where the annual plum festival in the city is held.